bhaaksema/guanaco-doc/index.md

 But this is not problematic.
 If we can use HS with $n$ premises, we can also use HS with 2 premises $n-1$ times.
 For example, suppose we want to prove $\varphi\to\psi$ from $\varphi \to \chi$, and $\chi \to \chi'$ and $\chi'\to\psi$.
 Instead of applying HS once to all three premises, we can also apply HS twice ($3-1=2$) to get the same result.
 In this case we get $\varphi\to\chi'$ by applying HS to $\varphi \to \chi$ and $\chi \to \chi'$, and then we get $\varphi\to\psi$ by applying HS to $\varphi \to \chi'$ and $\chi'\to\psi$.
 So to keep things simple, we do not facilitate HS with more than two premises.
 If we are to expand this project in the future, we will for sure make such a feature available.

-Below is a table with the rules that we aim to implement.
+Below is a table with shortcut rules that Guanaco knows.
+Each of these rules is available in all logics, except for ED and CD, which are available only in axiom systems for languages with the $E$ and $C$ operators.
 Formulas $\chi$ are (sub)formulas of premises that need user input as described above.

 | Rule name                                  | Rule                                                                                         | Abbreviation           | User input? |
 | ---------                                  | :----------------------------------------------------:                                       | ---------------------- | ----------- |